How to Make Sourdough Bread Starter: Your Ultimate Guide

 • ✓ Sourdough starter is a living culture of wild yeast and bacteria.

-• ✓ It requires only flour and water to create.
+• ✓ It requires only flour and water to create and maintain.

 How It Works